maxmax91/counterblow/README.md

 - Can be use the round robin adaptative and assure the server does not change between users?
 How?
     1) can be kept a lookout table between ip and server, with a expiration time
     2) can be opened a session using cookies

+# Implemented stuff
+Implemented:
+- Ability to add and remove rules via UI with a supporting postgres db
+- Ability to rewrite urls and write different rules with different servers alternating

+# How to use it
+docker-compose up

 # React
 Added modules